Gaines County DWI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
-You have the right to choose between a jury trial (where a panel of your peers decides your guilt or innocence) and a bench trial (where the judge makes the decision).
-Jury trials are more common in DUI cases.
+- Jury vs. Bench Trial: If you are unable to reach a plea agreement, your case will proceed to trial.
+You have the right to choose between a jury trial, where a panel of citizens decides your guilt or innocence, and a bench trial, where the judge makes the decision.

-• What the Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
-Intoxication can be proven by:
+- What Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
+This typically involves presenting evidence of your blood alcohol concentration (BAC) or other signs of intoxication, as well as testimony from the arresting officer and any witnesses.

 First Offense